ue22-p25/backend-flask-chatapp/01/README.md

   the code (we will increment the global `VERSION` variable as we go along the steps)

+*Note* while we're talking versions, note that in a production environment, the API endpoints would rather be versioned like `/api/v1/...`
+so that one can define a breaking change in the API, and still support the previous one

 ### to try it out

 in all the rest we assume you run the Flask server on port 5001